Get to know us – before you choose a body shop – we’re the people behind our local, independent family business.

 I actively participate in autobody industry organizations and keep up-to-date on issues that affect my industry and the repairs we undertake each day.

-Since 2005 I have been a contributing editor for “Automotive Body Repair News” where I write articles from the perspective of the shop owner.
+I was a contributing editor for 10 years with “Automotive Body Repair News” where I wrote articles from the perspective of the shop owner.

 I’ve been a guest speaker at the International Autobody Congress & Exposition speaking on topics such as, Family Business, Successful Shop Ownership, and Online Marketing.